 You might decide that fighting the eviction isn’t the right choice for your wellbeing right now.
 That is a valid decision, too.

-If all signs point to your landlord genuinely planning to move in, you may decide to go ahead and move out.
+That said, if all signs point to your landlord genuinely planning to move in, you may decide to go ahead and move out.
 If you think your landlord is being shady, the prospect of fighting the eviction can feel daunting and draining.
 If you decide it’s too much trouble to take this on with your landlord, that’s your decision.

 Help to find a new place to live